-Interestingly, we also observe that for the biotin-avidin complex, the blockage level for the deeply trapped state is decreased by 4% relative to that for avidin alone.
+Interestingly, we also observe that for the biotin-avidin complex, the current blockage for the deeply trapped level is decreased by 4% relative to that for avidin alone.
 This is shown in Fig. 6.
-Since the deep blockage level for avidin is independent of voltage in the -30 to -35 mV range, the difference in deep blockage levels could be due to a slightly bigger size or lower elasticity of the biotin-avidin complex (12,21).
+Since the deep blockage level for avidin is independent of voltage in the -30 to -35 mV range, the difference in deep blockage levels could be due to a slightly bigger size or lower elasticity of the biotin-avidin complex (13, 22).
 An alternative explanation is a weaker electrostatic attraction of biotin-avidin to the negative charges at the limiting aperture of ClyA.